tim-devereux/TLS_Workshop/Install_Software.md

 ### Step 2: Setting Up a Linux Distribution

-1. Open the installed Linux distribution from the Start menu (e.g., Ubuntu).
+1. Open the installed Linux distribution from the Start menu (Ubuntu).
 2. Set up your Linux user account by following the prompts.
 You will need to provide a username and password.
 3. Update the package list and upgrade installed packages by entering the following commands into the WSL terminal: